jodies383/pizza-perfect/readme.md

 * after that you will store orders in a database,
 * then you will add pizza delivery support

+While doing this let's reflect on:

+* What is a route in ExpressJS?
+* What is a GET route?
+* What is a POST route?
+* What is `req` and `res` in the route handlers?

 ## Creating routes

 Using the Handlebars Templates in the views folder create these routes: